Productive Monthly Updates: September

 When you create a report, you can add fields that are connected to the object from the report.
-It sounds a bit abstract, so let’s explain on an example: Here’s a report from Insights that displays adjusted gross income per client:
+It sounds a bit abstract, so let’s explain on an example: Here’s a report from Reports that displays adjusted gross income per client:

 Because each client is based in a different country, this information is attached to their profile.
 With that in mind, you can also add the field “country” to the report:

 Using webhooks instead of fetching data manually, you can subscribe to certain events when triggered.
 And now, we’ve made further improvements: